Industruino/libraries/README.md

 The Industruino GSM/GPRS module is based on the SIM800 and can be used with a variety of libraries.
 We recommend the [TinyGSM](https://github.com/vshymanskyy/TinyGSM) library, and you can find several code examples modified for Industruino [here](https://github.com/Industruino/democode).
 See the module's user manual for configuration options of the hardware/software serial selector switches.

+If you want to use the Adafruit FONA library, be aware that the Industruino GSM/GPRS module uses D6 as power on/off pin (it needs 1s HIGH), which is not the same as the Reset pin of the FONA library (pulled LOW for 0.1s in the library).

 # Modbus
 Modbus is a serial communications protocol popular in industry.
 It uses a Master/Slave(s) configuration, and comes in 2 types:
 * Modbus RTU: using an RS485 port, available on the Industruino IND.I/O